Barry B. Thompson: Education and career

 Thompson earned an associate degree from Tarleton State and a bachelor's degree in Biology and secondary education from Texas Tech University in Lubbock, Texas.
-Thompson earned a master's degree in administration from East Texas State University (now Texas A&M University-Commerce).
+Thompson earned a master's degree in administration from East Texas State University (now East Texas A&M University).
 Following a stint in public schools as a teacher and administrator, he earned a doctorate from Texas A&M University while serving as a professor at Pan American University in Edinburg, Texas.
 Thompson was a professor and department head at East Texas State University before being named the vice president for academic affairs.
-He joined Tarleton in a newly created position of executive vice president under president W.O.
+He joined Tarleton State University(a member of the Texas A&M University System) in a newly created position of executive vice president under president W.O.
 Trogdon.
 Upon Trogdon's retirement in 1982, Thompson was named 13th president of Tarleton and held the position until 1990.
 During his time as president, the university's enrollment and fundraising increased substantially.

 Thompson resigned as the Tarleton president at the request of leaders of the Texas A&M University System to become president of the West Texas State University as it became a member of the Texas A&M University System on September 1, 1990.
 Thompson led the university during a time of transition from an independent institution to a member of the statewide system.
 In 1993, the name of the university was changed to West Texas A&M University to reflect this change in status.
 In 1994, Thompson left West Texas to become chancellor of the system.
 He served as chancellor until his retirement in 1999, and was succeeded by Howard D. Graves.
 In total, he worked in Texas public education for 44 years.